TatsuUkraine/flutter_reactive_validator/README.md

 contains reference to the stream with a field error.

-**Note** Since `SubjectStreamValidationController` uses `BehaviorSubject` from the RxDart, `StreamErrorProvider` also ensures that provided stream won't emit value as soon as anyone subscribes on it.
+**Note** Since `SubjectStreamValidationController` uses `BehaviorSubject` from the RxDart, stream from `StreamErrorProvider` will emit a value as soon as you subscribe to it.

 ## Validation connectors